Reflecting Upon Irreducible Mind

 exist; it's a mere illusion of the brain)

-I must confess that I have some doubts if
+I must confess that I have some doubts

-more than ten years.
+ever since for more than ten years.

 We "see" the workings of the mind.
-But we do not see (in
+But we do not see

-this distinction and to place mind as an objective thing
+make this distinction and to place mind as an objective thing

 I disagree with that.
-First, keep in mind that Julio includes (in
+First, keep in mind that Julio includes

-part of the mind.
+as part of the mind.
 But can Julio see other people memories and unconscious

 thoughts?
 Can Julio see my own unconscious memories?
 Obviously, he can't